AlexanderPortland/nn-py/README.md

 use `-v` to only search valid rooms (excluding quiet, sub-free, wellness or non-CoEd options)

+use `-i` to show info on remaining valid rooms

+use `-r` to show verbose info on remaining valid rooms

 use `-s` to show only valid singles

 use `-d` to show only valid housing for groups of two